-1. Definitions
+1. Definition - councillor

-For the purposes of this Code of Conduct, a councillor means a member or coopted member of a local authority or a directly elected mayor.
+For the purposes of this Code a councillor means a member or co-opted member of a local authority.
 A co-opted member is defined in the Localism Act 2011 Section 27(4) as a person who is not a member of the authority but who:

-- a) is a member of any committee or sub-committee of the authority or - b) is a member of, and represents the authority on, any joint committee or joint sub-committee of the authority and who is entitled to vote on any question that falls to be decided at any meeting of that committee or subcommittee".
+- (a) is a member of any committee or sub-committee of the authority; or - (b) is a member of, and represents the authority on, any joint committee or joint sub-committee of the authority and who is entitled to vote on any question that falls to be decided at any meeting of that committee or sub-committee.